skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 With these new strategies and the large buffer times they allow for most stat paths, you can afford to cut a lot of corners and don't need to follow the target times religiously.
 You can take advantage of the extra buffer at the end of the target times to allow yourself some lateness in the toughest segments, thus preserving your sanity and mental health.
 You don't need to get a perfect run through every segment, all that matters is that you end up at the Excalibur II by 11:59:59.
 Every minute you have left after reaching the Excalibur II is potentially an hour or more of wasted reset effort, so always keep that in mind.
 However, here's an insight from NBtheGameMaster into what it took to get these target times and show that there is indeed a huge buffer:

-> For me, it took four complete months (from March 1 - June 30, 2013 to be exact!) to do the challenge for my 3rd time, but I spent at least 4-6 hours a day, 5-6 days a week, and almost twice as many hours on my days off!
+> For me, it took four complete months (from March 1 &ndash; June 30, 2013 to be exact!) to do the challenge for my 3rd time, but I spent at least 4-6 hours a day, 5-6 days a week, and almost twice as many hours on my days off!
 Sometimes a whole day on just one circuit, so I had to push myself to finish playtesting this newest version as soon as possible!
 Some circuits took me a few days to get just right, and a few actually took **one** try to get!
 The final battle with Lich is one of those examples.

 So before you start complaining, be happy you're not one of the playtesters!